di-ruan/RestAPIManagement/README.md

-# RestAPIManagement
+# RestAPIManagement by DoREST team

 A service for Restful API management

-Please get the secretAccessKey in sqs-config.json from the google doc: Schema

-(1) How to deploy:
+(1) How to deploy locally:

 9090 	API mapping
 9091 	API manager